AlexandreBourdeaudhui/Review/README.md

 # Review

-A serverless [Slack Slash Commands](https://api.slack.com/slash-commands) to get the pull-requests that need to be reviewed, using [AWS Lambda](https://aws.amazon.com/fr/lambda/), and [DynamoDB](https://aws.amazon.com/fr/dynamodb/).
+A serverless [Slack Slash Commands](https://api.slack.com/slash-commands) to get pull-requests from your repositories, that need to be reviewed.
+Using [AWS Lambda](https://aws.amazon.com/fr/lambda/), and [DynamoDB](https://aws.amazon.com/fr/dynamodb/).

 ## Getting Started